bojosteph/bojosteph.github.io/_posts/2019-05-12-rails_portfolio_project.markdown

 <br>
 My Portfolio project for Rails is Rails-Event-App .
 <br>
 This Project is an extension of my sinatra project .
 I  started  using my own  controller and views  to Sign up.
-Sign in and Authenticate my user and then added  omniauth gem  to let user signin using facebook but later switched to devise  so I can be familiar with this popular gem for user authentication and sign up and sign in .The devise gem has very good ducumentaion and have a lot of resources .
+Sign in and Authenticate my user and then added  omniauth gem  to let user signin using facebook but later switched to devise  so I can be familiar with this popular gem for user authentication and sign up and sign in .The devise gem has very good ducumentation  and have a lot of resources .
 I have to add this code to add strong params with .my user model for my extra params like  user name
 <br>

 ```